JManzur/python-disk-alert/Windows/README.md

 ## How-To

-First you need to create a file called "mail_cred.yml" located in the root folder with a content similar to the following:
+Create a file called "mail_cred.yml" located in the root folder with a content similar to the following:

 ```bash
 ADDRESS: 'sender@gmail.com'